All Episodes

 I do not want to see my kids and grandchildren pay more in taxes because we borrowed money from China to increase the national debt in order to give tax breaks to millionaires and billionaires who have done extraordinarily well in recent years.

-This guy's reading from Crowdhammer's piece today.
+This guy's reading from Krauthammer's piece today.

-Well, we're not well, I said that they won't give us the money if that's how it's phrased.
+Well, we're not, well, I said that they won't give us the money if that's how it's phrased.

 Oh, yeah, what for now?

-Three years of unemployment insurance.
+Whoa, three years of unemployment insurance.

-Wait, you're gonna you want 300 billion from us to pay people not to work?
+Wait, you're gonna, you want 300 billion from us to pay people not to work?

-That's right, who?
+That's right, who really?

 Well, we want to borrow it from you.

-So who hangs up the phone and says to his buddies in the Politburo, man, this is happening faster than we thought.
+So, who hangs up the phone and says to his buddies in the Politburo, man, this is happening faster than we thought.

-So Bernie Sanders is up there.
+So, Bernie Sanders is up there.

-He's uh complaining about the debt.
+He's complaining about the debt.

 Continuing tax breaks to small businesses will not stimulate the economy and grow jobs, but extending unemployment benefits for three years will stimulate the economy and grow jobs.

-That's that's what these guys are saying.
+That's what these guys are saying.

-But paying people to work three years, not to work for three years will stimulate the economy.
+Giving small little tax breaks to business people, eh, it won't help a thing, but paying people to work three years, not to work for three years, will stimulate the economy.

-That's that's where we are with these schlubs.
+That's where we are with these schlubs.

 Anyway, rank hatred for the rich.

-Unabated, undiluted, rank hatred for the rich.
+Unabated, undiluted rank hatred for the rich.

-They've never said F him or F it to a white Democrat president, have they?
+Now, these attacks on Obama by the left, racist, they've never said F him or F it to a white Democrat president, have they?

 Have they?

-Clinton lost the House with his health care deal.
+Clinton lost the house with his health care deal.

 I don't remember any white members of Congress saying F Clinton.

-Where's the Congressional Black Caucus on this?
+Where's the congressional black caucus on this?

 I mean, you got these white guys saying F Obama, F you to Obama.